beauwilliams/Solidity-Hardhat-Starter-Template/README.md

 ## FAQ

+### Error compiling contracts on freshly cloned repo

+`Error HH12: Trying to use a non-local installation of Hardhat, which is not supported.
+Please install Hardhat locally using npm or Yarn, and try again.`

+Run `npm i` to fix this error which will install hardhat

 ### Performance optimizations
 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable TS_NODE_TRANSPILE_ONLY to 1 in hardhat's environment.
 For more details see the documentation.